 The Bitcoin Heuristic: A Mental Model for AI

-If you've been in or around Bitcoin for more than one cycle, you know the feeling.
+If you have been around Bitcoin for more than one cycle, you know the feeling.

-The journey from "AI Skeptic" to "AI Native" follows the exact same map.
-The stages are identical.
+The journey from "AI Skeptic" to "AI Native" follows the exact same stages.
 The traps are identical.
 And the endpoint - finding signal in the noise - is identical.

-If you found your way to "tick tock next block," you already have the playbook for this too.
+If you found your way to "tick tock next block," you already have the playbook to become AI native.

 1. The Skeptic